Charleston Workers’ Compensation Lawyers

 Injured on the Job?
 Call Our Firm at (843) 968-0886!

 Pierce, Sloan, Kennedy & Early LLC has been helping injured workers with their workers' compensation claims since 1999.
 We understand how frustrating it can be to suffer an injury on the job, which is why we are just a phone call away.
 Our firm knows what steps you need to take following an accident to ensure you remain eligible for workers' compensation benefits and can pursue the maximum recovery possible.
-Having recovered millions of dollars for our clients - including multi-million dollar recoveries - we can put our experience and resources to work for you.
+Having recovered millions of dollars for our clients – including multi-million dollar recoveries – we can put our experience and resources to work for you as trusted workers' compensation attorneys in Charleston.

 Why Do People Choose to Work with Pierce | Sloan?